MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 > [!Note]
 > To use Billing hub, enable the feature from **Settings > Parameters > Feature control > Billing hub**.
 >
-> The Billing hub forms and views are currently not customizable, but will be as the feature becomes generally available.
+> The Billing hub forms and views will be customizable as the feature becomes generally available.

 ## Create new invoice(s)